Michael L. Galyean, Ph.D.,

 Returning students must submit all transcripts for work completed at other institutions of higher education attended since leaving Texas Tech.
 After the application, transcripts, and required fee are received by the Office of Undergraduate Admissions, a message will be sent to the applicant describing the following remaining steps to be readmitted:

-- The completed “Second Academic Suspension Academic Dean’s Approval Form” concludes the readmission process.
+The completed “Return from Academic Dismissal Approval Form” concludes the readmission process.
 This form must be submitted to the Department of Undergraduate Admissions, which will admit the student upon receipt of the form.

 - A semester-by-semester plan of course sequencing strategically tailored to the individual student’s academic needs and goals.

-- A means of making efficient use of academic support services available to the student to enhance academic success.
+- Guidance on making efficient use of academic support services available to enhance academic success.

-By signing the GOT partnership agreement, the student agrees to the following conditions:
+To remain a participant in the GOT partnership agreement, the student agrees to adhere to the following conditions:

 - Choose a major that qualifies for the GOT partnership.